SanjanaRaj25/writing-timer-backend/README.md

 [What are the steps to re-deploy the project with any new changes?]

 [How does one get access to the deployed project?]

-## Authors

-- Firstname Lastname 'YY, role

-## Acknowledgments

-We would like to thank [anyone you would like to acknowledge] for [what you would like to acknowledge them for].

----

-Designed and developed by [@DALI Lab](https://github.com/dali-lab)

-### Template

-- Eric Lu '25

-Additional credit goes to Adam McQuilkin '22, Ziray Hao '22, Jack Keane '22, Thomas Monfre '21 for developing the original DALI CRUD Template Backend, which this starter pack was evolved from.